R4HUL-INDIAN/RJPOLICE_HACK_447_StalkyDarkBandits_11/README.md

 ### 4. Trend Analytics of Illegal Activities

--Gain valuable insights into trending dark web activities.
+- Gain valuable insights into trending dark web activities.
 By entering a keyword (e.g., "Drugs"), our tool reveals the most popular dark web sites related to the query, helping users stay ahead of emerging threats.

 ### 5. Automated OSINT and Recon on Target Dark Webs